DworkinLab/Bio720/Bio722readme.md

 ## What we do not cover in this course

 - We do not review the fundamentals of programming in UNIX, R, python, etc. We assume students have previous background or taken a course like Bio720 or equivalent.
+Ask Ian to add you to DataCamp if you want to do interactive tutorials to further these skills.
+Also see https://sandbox.bio/.

 - We do not discuss or do any wet lab experiments.
 So we do not go into detail on DNA, RNA, protein (etc) extraction, library prep etc.